Zillatron27/claude-code-control-plane/README.md

 This means a web session can read the current state of any project, update planning documents, or review what Code did in the last session — all without the operator manually relaying information.
 It also works from any device: phone, tablet, a Steam Deck, anything with a browser.

 **Setup:** Claude's web interface supports [remote MCP server connections](https://support.claude.com/en/articles/11175166-get-started-with-custom-connectors-using-remote-mcp) (Pro/Max/Team/Enterprise plans).
 GitHub provides an [official remote MCP server](https://github.com/github/github-mcp-server) with [configurable toolsets and access controls](https://github.com/github/github-mcp-server/blob/main/docs/remote-server.md).
-Connecting the two gives web sessions authenticated read/write access to your repositories, including the private context repo that forms the control plane's state store.
+Connecting the two can give web sessions authenticated read/write access to your repositories, including the private context repo that forms the control plane's state store.

-**Note:** This bridge depends on external services — GitHub's MCP server and Anthropic's connector feature — which you don't control.
+**Note:** This bridge depends on external services — GitHub's MCP server and Anthropic's connector feature.
 If either changes, the bridge may need updating.
 The underlying problem it solves (shared state between planning and execution interfaces) doesn't go away though.
 If the automated bridge breaks, or if you only have a handful of repos, copying context files manually between interfaces works fine.
 The MCP connector just removes that friction at scale.

-The web interface becomes a planning and coordination layer.
+The web interface is a planning and thunking layer.
 Code remains the execution layer.
 The context repo is the shared state that connects them.

 ## How Sessions Work